treeck/RASRGeometry/README.md

 # The Set Properties Generating Geometry and Physics

-Real analysis proofs exposing the countable set mappings generating geometry and physics.
+Some set properties underlying  geometry and physics.
 Proofs verified in Coq.

 Copyright (c) 2015-2024 George M. Van Treeck.